 Do I need to submit an English Language test?

 If you are not a native English speaker we seek evidence of proficiency in the English language (for non-native speakers).
 Please see the central University application guide for full details of this requirement.
 You are expected to submit an English Language proficiency test by the application deadline.
-Please note that a failure to do this may jeopardise your chances of successfully joining the course.
-Alternatively if you would like to be considered for a waiver please submit a request as part of your application - please note that waivers for Blavatnik School applicants are usually only granted when an applicant has studied for 3-years or longer in an English language majority speaking country, as defined by the UKVI. you will be required to demonstrate your English language proficiency at the higher level set by the University.
-Please see the central University application guide for full details of this requirement.
-Waivers for Blavatnik School applicants are usually only granted when an applicant has studied for 3-years or longer in an English language majority speaking country, as defined by the UKVI.
+Alternatively if you would like to be considered for a waiver please submit a request as part of your application.
+Please note that the Blavatnik School has a higher waiver standard than the central university and waivers are usually only granted when an applicant has studied for 3-years or longer in a majority English speaking country, as defined by the UKVI.

 Can I change from full-time to part-time?